 All landfill sites in the municipal area are licensed.
-Inspections undertaken by the Western Cape Government: Environmental Affairs and Development Planning during the year in respect of the landfill site in Prince Albert indicated that no ethane gas was detected.
+Inspections undertaken by the Western Cape Government: Environmental Affairs and Development Planning during the year in respect of the landfill site in Prince Albert indicated that no methane gas was detected.
 The Municipality struggles to control access to the landfill sites in spite of the deployment of Youth Jobs in Waste participants at the landfill sites.
 An action plan to address non-compliance was presented to the DEADP for the Prince Albert landfill site.
-The airspace of all landfill sites is reaching critical status as Prince Albert only had one to three months left at year end and Leeu Gamka two years.
-The Municipality thus embarked on a reshaping and compacting process of the landfill sites' lifespan with another two to three years.
+The airspace of all landfill sites is reaching critical status as Prince Albert only had one to three months 'capacity left at year end and Leeu Gamka two years.
+The Municipality thus embarked on a reshaping and compacting process of the landfill site in Prince Albert that enabled the extension of the Prince Albert landfill sites' lifespan with another two to three years.
 Engagement with the relevant department resulted in remedial action to be implemented which will result in the life span to be extended with five years.

-One of the biggest challenges facing the landfill sites are windblown litter.
+One of the biggest challenges facing the landfill sites is windblown litter.
 The Department of Environmental Affairs and Development Planning issued a directive that no reclamation may be done at the landfill site in Prince Albert.
 A Material Recovery Facility is investigated.

-The Municipality will purchase a compactor for refuse removal in the 2018/19 financial year and is in operation in all three towns.
-The Municipality will have to secure funding for the environmental and planning processes in the extension of the landfill sites or the identification of alternative sites, as well as the rehabilitation of the existing sites.
+The Municipality purchased a compactor for refuse removal in the 2018/19 financial year and it is utilised in all three towns.
+The Municipality will have to secure funding for the environmental and planning processes for the extension of the landfill sites or the identification of alternative sites, as well as the rehabilitation of the existing sites.
 The Municipality did embark on a shared service initiative to investigate the possible establishment of a regional landfill site in Leeu Gamka.